Allison Jones Rushing

-Allison Blair Jones Rushing (born 1982) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit since March 2019.
+Allison Jones Rushing (born April 23, 1982) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit since 2019.

-Early life, family, and education
+Early life and education

 Born in Hendersonville, North Carolina, Rushing graduated from East Henderson High School in East Flat Rock, North Carolina.
-Rushing graduated summa cum laude and Phi Beta Kappa from Wake Forest University in 2004 with a Bachelor of Arts in music.
-In 2007, she earned her Juris Doctor, magna cum laude, from the Duke University School of Law.
-Rushing served as executive editor of the Duke Law Journal.
+Rushing studied music at Wake Forest University, graduating in 2004 with a Bachelor of Arts, summa cum laude, and was in Phi Beta Kappa.
+She then attended the Duke University School of Law, where she was an executive editor of the Duke Law Journal.
+She graduated in 2007 with a Juris Doctor, magna cum laude.